profzei/NUC7i3BNH/Readme.md

 #### This repo is currently compatible with macOS Catalina and OpenCore 0.6.7

+This repo contains information for getting macOS working on an **Intel NUC7i3BNH**.

+This EFI is built and tested on Catalina 10.15.7: for the moment I stick with Catalina since I need a machine as stable and reliable as possible as a daily driver.
+However Big Sur compatibility should be fine (but untested).

+**This repository is for personal purposes**

 ### DISCLAIMER

 - Read the entire README before you start.